Choi Won-kwon: Club

-International career
+International

 He was part of the South Korea U-23 team in the 2004 Summer Olympics that finished second in Group A, making it through to the next round before being defeated by the eventual silver medalists, Paraguay.

+Coaching career

+After his retirement, Choi became a manager.
+He was appointed as the head coach of his former team Daegu in 2022 and remained there until 2024.
+He then worked as assistant coach for Kim Sang-sik at the Vietnam national team.
+On 14 July 2025, he was appointed as the head coach of V.League 1 club Dong A Thanh Hoa.

 Career statistics

+Club

 ※ Checking 7 matches in 2001–02 Asian Club Championship now.